-The bdr_pg_upgrade tool has a --check option, which performs a dry run of some of the upgrade process.
+The pgd node upgrade tool has a --check option, which performs a dry run of some of the upgrade process.
 You can use this option to ensure the upgrade goes smoothly.

-However, first, you need a directory for the files created by bdr_pg_upgrade For this example, create an /upgrade directory in the /home directory.
+However, first, you need a directory for the files created by pgd node upgrade .
+For this example, create an /upgrade directory in the /home directory.
 Then give ownership of the directory to the user postgres.